Imperial County

 The department accomplishes this through nine stations and six contracting agencies.
 The nine stations that are manned by Imperial County Firefighters are on a three shift system, “A” Shift, “B” Shift and “C” Shift.
 The nine Imperial County Fire Department stations are located in the communities of Heber, Seeley, Ocotillo, Palo Verde, Niland, Winterhaven, Salton City and the City of Imperial.
 The department contracts with Brawley, Calipatria, Holtville and Westmorland.

-Each of the county fire stations is staffed with a Captain, Firefighter and Reserve Firefighter with the only exception being Ocotillo Station is staffed with one senior Firefighter and one Reserve Firefighter and Palo Verde station that is staffed with two Reserve Firefighters.
+Each of the county fire stations is staffed with a Captain, a Firefighter and Reserve Firefighter with the exception of Palo Verde, which is currently being staffed with one Senior Firefighter and one Reserve Firefighter.
 Every station has a Type I engine as its primary apparatus.
 The City of Imperial and Heber stations also house a Ladder Truck along with the Type I engine.
 The Seeley and Heber stations also house Type III engines.

 The Imperial County Fire Department is responsible for the maintanance and service of a vast fleet of emergency response vehicles, tools and equipment.
 The departments full time mechanics are experienced and trained in accord to California State Fire Mechanics Academy.
 This allows them to troubleshoot a variety of issues while working with complex apparatus.